KenT2/pipresents/README.md

 Licence
 =======

 See the licence.md file.
-Pi Presents is Careware to help support a small museum of which I am a Trustee and who are busy building themselves a larger premises https://www.facebook.com/MuseumOfTechnologyTheGreatWarWw11.
+Pi Presents is Careware to help support a small museum charity of which I am a Trustee and who are busy building themselves a larger premises https://www.facebook.com/MuseumOfTechnologyTheGreatWarWw11.
 Particularly if you are using Pi Presents in a profit making situation a donation would be appreciated.

 Installation
 ============